EvilPerfectionist/BDLOEE/README.md

 # BDLOEE
-Here is a description on how the app works, right now Please add more ...
+##The instructions about how to embed new cuisines into the app